Accommodations Toolkit

 Oregon

-Read aloud to self, use of a whisper phone, and a snack during testing are allowed “Other” accommodations.
+Read aloud to self, use of a whisper phone, a snack or water during testing, flexible scheduling during the day, and testing blood sugar are allowed “Other” accommodations.

 Pennsylvania